Mangahigh.com // March 2011 – October 2011

 That’s when the idea of sinking ships cropped up.
 Once a ship starts sinking it’s fixed in position plus the sinking process takes a while, giving the player plenty of time to solve the quadratic before it finally slips beneath the waves.

-It all worked beautifully, with the icing on the cake being some charming graphics by the ridiculously-talented Robin Rossigneux.
+It all worked beautifully, with the icing on the cake being some charming graphics.

 Don’t agree?
 Then I defy you to find a better simplifying quadratics game! 😉